Sometimes you look at your own website and wonder, Is this a good site?

 26. Does the Website Leverage Browser Caching?

-It is important to leverage browser caching because this is a component of faster site speed.
+It’s vital to leverage browser caching because this is a component of faster site speed.

 To leverage browser caching, you can simply add the following line of code to your htaccess file.
 Please be sure to read the documentation on how to use it.